telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-cell.md

 ![Telerik {{ site.framework_name }} DataGrid Cell Template](images/gridviewcell-template.png)

-> The examples from this article assume that the RadGridView is setup as demonstrated in its [Getting Started]({%slug gridview-getting-started2%}) article.
+> The examples from this article assume that the RadGridView is set up as demonstrated in its [Getting Started]({%slug gridview-getting-started2%}) article.

 ## Targeting the GridViewCell Element